 15. Decent-Sized Backpack Diaper Bag

 Sure, a stylish diaper bag is cute and all, but a backpack diaper bag is where it’s at!

 It is easier on your bod (having a heavy diaper bag strap digging in to your neck and shoulders is no fun!), and it won’t get in the way as you wrestle baby in and out of the car seat and stroller.

-Your babe will probably be coming along on many of your shopping adventures, and let’s face it, shopping carts can be pretty nasty AND uncomfortable.
+Baby is probably coming along on many of mom’s shopping adventures, and let’s face it, shopping carts can be pretty nasty AND uncomfortable.

 The LAST thing you need is a baby screaming unnecessarily while your sleep-deprived self desperately tries to remember everything on your grocery list.

 There’s nothing like baby screams to completely wipe your brain clean of anything except, “MUST STOP THE CRYING!!!”